-- Stop the vehicle and place the transmission in park.
+- Stop the vehicle and shift into park.
 Go out to inspect the obstacle thoroughly from both your approach side and the exit side.
-If you believe you can cross the obstacle safely, select four-wheel drive (4WD).
+If you believe you can cross the obstacle safely, select four-wheel drive (4WD) and shift into low range.